businessanalysisio/sol-starter/content/pages/blog/case-study-1.md

       - title: 13 Spaces
         tagline: Case Study
         subtitle: >-
-          Productivity.Digital is a digital product designed to help remote workers increase their productivity and efficiency.
+          13 Spaces is a digital product designed to help remote workers increase their productivity and efficiency.
 It will provide users with tools to help them manage their time, tasks, and projects more effectively.
         image:
           url: /images/GettyImages-565297439web-56f98aa23df78c7841935490.jpg
           altText: Company logo